-Spiritual Direction is a process typically offered within faith traditions as a part of formation for religious professionals and selected lay leaders.
-During the last 15 years training has shifted from small, independent programs to comprehensive programs housed in or affiliated with learning institutions such as Cherry Hill Seminary.
-Our program is unique because it not only helps spiritual directors to become deeply grounded in their own spiritual identity, but also equips them to practice with clients of a variety of (and no) spiritual identities.
+Spiritual direction is a process which has been offered within faith traditions as a part of formation for religious professionals and selected lay leaders.
+During the last fifteen years training has shifted from small, independent programs to comprehensive programs housed in or affiliated with learning institutions such as Cherry Hill Seminary.
+Our program equips students to practice with seekers of a variety of (and no) spiritual identities.